Student of the the James

 We engage students through hands-on experience and student-directed investigations enhanced by technology and real-world applications.
 We are committed to providing a safe place for all students to learn and grow no matter their background experience or knowledge.

 COVID 19 Update: We take the safety of our students and staff and their families very seriously.
-All of our spring classroom experiences and field trips have been cancelled.
-That doesn’t mean we are taking a break from educating!
-Our staff is working dilligently to create virtual environmental education experiences that can be done from home.
+Our staff is working diligently to create virtual environmental education experiences that can be done from home.

 Our Education Programs are Watershed-Wide